Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel Pingdom WordPress Speed Test

-AMD vs Intel High-Performance VPS plans: Which is the Fastest?
+AMD vs. Intel VPS: Which is the Fastest?

-After all these tests on the two Vutlr VPSs AMD vs Intel, it became clear to us that the Vultr AMD VPS server is better in terms of speed performance, and it is slightly ahead of the Intel VPS server.
+After all these tests on the two Vutlr VPSs AMD vs. Intel, it became clear to us that the Vultr AMD VPS server is better when a powerful CPU is needed, and it is slightly ahead of the Intel VPS server.

 But that doesn’t make Intel servers any bad or it lacks far behind, it’s just that the AMD is better by 0.1 or 0.2 seconds.
-If you like Intel CPUs, go with it.
+If you like Intel CPU, go with it.

 Read also: